ArduPilot/ardupilot_wiki/dev/source/docs/apmcopter-adding-a-new-flight-mode.rst

-        FLOWHOLD  =    22,  // FLOWHOLD holds position with optical flow without rangefinder FOLLOW    =    23,  // follow attempts to follow another vehicle or ground station ZIGZAG    =    24,  // ZIGZAG mode is able to fly in a zigzag manner with predefined point A and point B NEW_MODE =     25,  // your new flight mode
+        FLOWHOLD  =    22,  // FLOWHOLD holds position with optical flow without rangefinder FOLLOW    =    23,  // follow attempts to follow another vehicle or ground station ZIGZAG    =    24,  // ZIGZAG mode is able to fly in a zigzag manner with predefined point A and point B SYSTEMID  =    25,  // System ID mode produces automated system identification signals in the controllers AUTOROTATE =   26,  // Autonomous autorotation
+        NEW_MODE =     27,  // your new flight mode
     };

 #.
 Define a new class for the mode in `mode.h <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/mode.h>`__.